What is council tax?

 Who is council tax exempt?

 If you are a full time student in the UK, you won’t pay council tax on your property.
 In some cases, if you are a low income earner, your council tax reduction will be paid back as a rebate.
-Discuss this with your local authority.
+You should discuss this with your local authority.

 Are there council tax discounts?

-If you are living alone in your property, you are able to claim a 50% discount on your council tax bill.
+If you are living alone in your property you are able to claim a 25% discount on your council tax bill.

 If you have a second home or holiday home, you will have to pay council tax on that, but there is often a discount.